-- R8.10 Unless exceptionally exempted from this requirement, a student following a PhD programme will initially be registered for the MPhil degree and will be permitted to upgrade from the MPhil degree to the PhD degree according to the procedures prescribed by the Faculty of registration. - R8.11 Transfer of registration from the MPhil degree to the PhD degree will be considered: - a) after the student has completed nine months full-time study, or 18 months part-time study; but - b) before eighteen months of full-time study, or 36 months part-time study. - R8.12 Students must satisfy any conditions prescribed by the Faculty of registration before being considered for upgrade. - R8.13 Where a student is registered for a joint or dual degree with an institution that does not offer the MPhil degree or where it is an explicit condition of the funding of a studentship that a student must register directly for a doctoral degree, the student will be registered directly onto the PhD degree. - R8.14 If it is a funder's requirement that the student should be registered directly for the doctoral degree, then the student will still have to go through the upgrade process to confirm final degree level. - R8.15 The upgrade from MPhil to PhD registration is classed by the College as a formal milestone to be satisfactorily attained by students in their progress towards attaining their PhD. - R8.16 The upgrade from MPhil to PhD registration should occur as the result of a formal review, but does not lead to a qualification in its own right.
-It will involve the student producing either a substantial report, draft chapters or other pieces of work, along with a research schedule, a clear research question and evidence of a clear methodology, set of research procedures or framework of inquiry and a formal review meeting to assess the submitted work.
-The key principle for upgrading is that the student is well on course to produce research of the required standard within the permitted timescale.
+- R9.16 Unless exceptionally exempted from this requirement, a student following a PhD programme will initially be registered for the MPhil degree and will be permitted to upgrade from the MPhil degree to the PhD degree according to the procedures prescribed by the Faculty of registration. - R9.17 Transfer of registration from the MPhil degree to the PhD degree will be considered: - a. after the student has completed nine months full-time study, or 18 months part-time study; but - b. before eighteen months of full-time study, or 36 months part-time study. - R9.18 Students must satisfy any conditions prescribed by the Faculty of registration before being considered for upgrade. - R9.19 Where a student is registered for a joint or dual degree with an institution that does not offer the MPhil degree or where it is an explicit condition of the funding of a studentship that a student must register directly for a doctoral degree, the student will be registered directly onto the PhD degree. - R9.20 If it is a funder's requirement that the student should be registered directly for the doctoral degree, then the student will still have to go through the upgrade process to confirm final degree level. - R9.21 The upgrade from MPhil to PhD registration is classed by the College as a formal milestone to be satisfactorily attained by students in their progress towards attaining their PhD. - R9.22 The upgrade from MPhil to PhD registration should occur as the result of a formal review but does not lead to a qualification in its own right. - R9.23 The upgrade from MPhil to PhD will involve the student producing either a substantial report, draft chapters or other pieces of work, along with a research schedule, a clear research question and evidence of a clear methodology, set of research procedures or framework of inquiry, a work plan to completion and a formal review meeting to assess the submitted work.

-R8 Students are required to participate fully in the procedures of the College and Faculties to monitor progress.
+R9 Students are required to participate fully in the procedures of the College and faculties to monitor progress.
 Failure so to do will result in registration being terminated.
+Students are required to pursue a formal programme of study including induction and training programmes where prescribed or desired.

-- R8.17 There will be three possible outcomes to a formal upgrade review: - unconditional pass: the student's registration is transferred from MPhil to PhD with immediate effect; - b) refer for further review: the student does not meet the requirements to upgrade at this time and is required to meet conditions set by the panel and undertake a further formal review.
-The student will be required to either: - complete minor amendments for the current upgrade attempt; or - repeat the full upgrade process including re-submission of documents and a panel meeting.
+- R9.24 The key principle for upgrading is for an academic panel, at least one of whom has to be independent to the supervisory team, to assess that the student is on course to produce research of the required standard for the final degree within the permitted timescale. - R9.25 There will be three possible outcomes to a formal upgrade review: - a. unconditional pass: the student's registration is transferred from MPhil to PhD with immediate effect: - b. refer for further review: the student does not meet the requirements to upgrade at this time and is required to meet conditions set by the panel and undertake a further formal review.

+The student will be required to either:

+- a. complete minor amendments for the current upgrade attempt; or - b. repeat the full upgrade process including re-submission of documents and a panel meeting.